shamblett/mod_dart/README.md

 #3      _RawReceivePortImpl._handleMessage (dart:isolate-patch/isolate_patch.dart:142)

 ```
-Use the'show source' command of your browser to see this better.
+Use the 'show' source' source' command of your browser to see this better.
 Just fix as normal.

 ## Why and Where

 ### Why

 Why do this?
 Well one thing I like about PHP(and there's plenty not too) is I can just do this anywhere
-to get a posted variable '$_POST["name]", its easy(I'm a coder, thus lazy) , Iv'e always wanted to do this in Dart
+to get a posted variable '$_POST["name]", its easy(I'm a coder, thus lazy) , I've always wanted to do this in Dart
 scripts, also
 if your not writing IOT stuff where you are embedding the VM and it needs its own light weight web server or not writing
 Single Page Applications(not everything is an SPA, there are some web sites with really lots of pages!) then you may